mlflow/mlflow/docs/source/models.rst

 Use ``model_config`` to control how the model is loaded and inference performed for all input samples.
 Configuration in ``model_config`` is not overridable at ``predict()`` time unless a ``ModelSignature`` is indicated with the same parameters.

-Use ``ModelSignature`` with params schema, on the other hand, allows downstream consumers to provide additional inference params that may be needed to compute the predictions for their specific samples.
+Use ``ModelSignature`` with params schema, on the other hand, to allow downstream consumers to provide additional inference params that may be needed to compute the predictions for their specific samples.

 .. note::